dexit/ai-site-planner/README.md

 2. Create an API key.
 3.  **Important**: This API key is sensitive.
 Do not share it publicly or commit it to version control.

-Once you have your API key:
+Once you have your API key, you must make it available to the application as an environment variable.

 1. In the root directory of this project, create a new file named `.env`.
-2. Copy the contents of `.env.example` into your new `.env` file.
+If you see a `.env.example` file, you can rename it to `.env`.
-3. Replace `"YOUR_GEMINI_API_KEY_HERE"` with your actual Gemini API key.
+2. Inside your `.env` file, add the following line, replacing `YOUR_GEMINI_API_KEY_HERE` with your actual API key:

-Example `.env` file:
 ```
-VITE_API_KEY="xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+VITE_API_KEY="YOUR_GEMINI_API_KEY_HERE"
 ```

-The application will not function correctly without this API key.
+**Note**: The `VITE_` prefix is required by the Vite build tool to expose the variable to the client-side code.
+The application will not function without this key.

 ## Setup and Installation